Chantel Emonson

 Chantel Emonson (born 8 May 1993) is an Australian rules footballer playing for in the AFL Women's (AFLW).
 She played cricket at state and national levels before competing in the VFL Women's.
 Emonson previously played for and was one of Melbourne's rookie signings in the 2018 AFLW off-season and debuted in the opening round of the 2019 season.

 Early life

 Emonson is from Berriwillock in the Mallee region of Victoria, Australia.
 She played football in boys competitions at an early age before she grew too old to participate.
-Emonson turned to netball and cricket; in her junior cricket career she represented Country Mallee Murray and Country Northern Rivers at state level in under-16 and under-18 competitions from 2008–2011, and Victoria in the national 2009/2010 under-18 championships.
+Emonson turned to netball and cricket; in her junior cricket career she represented Country Mallee Murray and Country Northern Rivers at state level in under-16 and under-18 competitions from 2008 to 2011, and Victoria in the national 2009/2010 under-18 championships.
 She also played for Birchip Cricket Club in the 2009/2010 season.
 After a 12-year absence from football Emonson returned in 2018 with the Casey Demons in the VFL Women's.
 She had an injury-plagued season.